Highlighted Research Initiatives

 Advanced Laboratories for Accelerating the Reach and Impact of Treatments for Youth and Adults with Mental Illness (ALACRITY)

-In April 2018, NIH launched the HEAL (Helping to End Addiction Long-termSM) Initiative, an aggressive, trans-agency effort to speed scientific solutions to stem the national opioid public health crisis.
+The HEAL Initiative is an aggressive, trans-agency effort to speed scientific solutions to stem the national opioid public health crisis.

 RAPID is promoting the development of speedier therapies for severe, treatment-resistant depression through the creation of a research team tasked with identifying and testing promising pharmacological and/or non-pharmacological treatments that lift depression within a few days, instead of weeks or months.